mchmarny/knative-route-demo/README.md

 `kubectl apply -f deployments/stage2.yaml`

-This will stage v2 (green) version by:
+This will stage v2 (green) version only.
+That means:

-* Routing zero of v1 traffic to that version
+* Not routing any of v1 traffic to that version, and
-* Create named route for testing of v2
+* Create named route (`v2`) for testing of new the newlly deployed version

-Navigate to http://v2.route-demo.default.thingz.io to show v2 version of the app
+Navigate to the original app URL (http://route-demo.default.thingz.io) to show our v2 takes no traffic, and navigate to http://v2.route-demo.default.thingz.io to show the named route to v2 version of the app

 ### Migrate portion of v1 (blew) traffic to v2 (green)

 `kubectl apply -f deployments/stage3.yaml`

-Refresh http://route-demo.default.thingz.io few times to show part of traffic going to v2 now
+Navigate to http://route-demo.default.thingz.io and refresh a few times to show part of traffic going to v2

 ### Send 100% of traffic to v2 (green)

 `kubectl apply -f deployments/stage4.yaml`

-This will send all traffic to new version and (for demo only):
+This will complete the deployment by sending all traffic to new version.

+Refresh http://route-demo.default.thingz.io few more times to show that all traffic goes to v2.

+Optionally, we can also show that:

-* Still keep v1 (blue) entry (for speed of reverting, if ever necessary)
+* We keep v1 (blue) entry with 0% traffic for speed of reverting, if ever necessary
-* Add named route to allow access to the old (blue) version of the app
+* We added named route to allow access to the old (blue) version of the app

-Refresh http://route-demo.default.thingz.io few more times to show that no traffic goes to v1.
 Navigate to http://v1.route-demo.default.thingz.io to show the old version still being available by named route.